-Competition and antitrust laws are constantly evolving – increasing in complexity (both at national and supranational levels) with private enforcement also rising significantly in recent years.
+Competition and antitrust laws are constantly evolving – increasing in complexity (both at national and supranational levels) with private enforcement rising significantly in recent years.
 Similarly, regulation is ever-increasing and ever-more complex, whether adopted at the national, supranational or international level.

-Our in-depth knowledge of regulators, courts, policymakers and their workings from former secondees, officials and judges means we are well-equipped to deliver clear, pragmatic and bespoke advice to our clients, helping them to achieve their strategic objectives.
+Furthermore, our in-depth knowledge of regulators, courts, policymakers and their workings from former secondees, officials and judges means we are well-equipped to deliver clear, pragmatic and bespoke advice to our clients, helping them to achieve their strategic objectives.

 The global nature of many our clients’ businesses is complemented by our international footprint and cross-border capability.
 Across our global network, we can provide a comprehensive and integrated cross-border service to our local and international clients.

 IVECO AND STELLANTIS

 As UK competition litigation counsel and EU coordinating counsel in relation to follow-on damages claims stemming from the European Commission's settlement decision in Trucks, one of the most high-profile competition infringement and follow-on damages cases in Europe

 SYDNEY AVIATION ALLIANCE

 On the merger control aspects of its AUD$23.6 billion acquisition of Sydney Airport – the biggest all-cash deal in Australian corporate history